 Wondering how to keep your children busy without overspending on toys or organizing play dates?
 Worry not!
 Here is our hand-selected list of science activities for kids to keep them constructively engaged and excited.
-What’s more is that all these activities and experiments can be fueled from your pantry.
+What’s more is that all these activities and experiments can be fueled from your pantry (or your kids’ home lab).
 No supermarket trip necessary.

 20 Science Activities and Experiments for kids